1) Will your trailer hitch skid plate fit my truck?

 No, the leading edge of the skid plate sits significantly higher than your differential (rear end) preventing plowing.
 See the Jeep drawing on the first page, notice the angle of the hitch skid plate.
 Obviously, there's an exception, if you bury your 4x4 in deep mud.
 In that case, remove the skid plate before going mudding.

-Yes, we ship for free to Alaska and Hawaii.
+Yes, we ship to Alaska and Hawaii.
 Please contact us directly to make special arrangement for shipment outside the United States.
 These terms can change at any time.

 Watch the video on the first page.

 20) Will the CB or HAM Antenna clear my rear tire?

 This all depends on your hitch receiver and tire.
 All hitch receivers are slightly different, with different distances from the rear bumper and differing hole depths.
 If you have a huge rear tire or equipment mounted behind the rear tire, there might not be clearance for the antenna whip.

 21) Can I buy my own hardware or camera?

 Payments are processed as Bradbury Consulting (the parent company of Skid Mark 4x4).